heshamabdelazim/Learn-Postman-with-me/README.md

 ---
 ## API requests methods & Status codes
 It's important to know that whoever makes requests to the server, We call him a client made a request. <br/>
-So, In our situation here, Postman is a client to test our server. <br/>
+So, In our situation here, Postman is a client to test our server response along with our API.<br/>
 That does mean that client send to the server to do(to verb) something (GET data, POST data, DELETE data, PUT data, ...) <br/>

 Firstly, In this section you need to know the <b>http methods</b> which they are (GET, POST, DELETE, PUT,...)<br/>